 Apache Guacamole is a free and open-source client-less remote desktop gateway.
 It supports standard protocols like VNC, RDP, and SSH.
 It requires no plugins or client software; simply use an HTML5 web application such as a web browser.

 This means that the use of your computers is not tied to any one device or location.
 Furthermore, if you want to employ it for business use, you can get dedicated commercial support via third-party companies.

 XRDP is a free and open-source, simple remote desktop protocol server based on FreeRDP and rdesktop.
 It uses the remote desktop protocol to present a GUI to the user.
 It can be used to access Linux desktops in conjunction with x11vnc.

 It greatly integrates with LikwiseOPEN thus enabling you to log in to a Ubuntu server via RDP using an active directory username/password.
 Although XRDP is a good project, it needs a number of fixes such as taking over an existing desktop session, running on Red Hat-based Linux distributions, and more.
 The developers also need to improve their documentation.

 FreeNX is an open-source, fast, and versatile remote access system.
 It is a secure (SSH-based) client /server system, and its core libraries are provided by NoMachine.

 Unfortunately, at the time of this writing, the link to the FreeNX website did not work, but we have provided links to the distro-specific web pages:

 - Arch Linux: https://wiki.archlinux.org/index.php/FreeNX

 That’s all!
-In this article, we reviewed eight best tools to access remote Linux desktops.
+In this article, we reviewed the best tools to access remote Linux desktops.
 Feel free to share your thoughts with us via the comment form below.